BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Each local work group has a given size, and as previously mentioned can be determined on the device side, in the kernel code, with `get_local_id`.
 Incorrectly setting the number of local work groups and therefore also the size of each work group can reduce performance however, recent work shows these parameters can be automatically optimised for any accelerator architecture as will be discussed in [Section @sec:chapter2-autotuning].

-The OpenCL programming framework is well-suited to such heterogeneous computing environments, as a single OpenCL code may be executed on multiple different device types.
+The OpenCL programming framework is well-suited to heterogeneous computing environments, as a single OpenCL code may be executed on multiple different device types.
 When combined with autotuning, an OpenCL code may exhibit good performance across varied devices. [@spafford2010maestro, @chaimov2014toward, @nugteren2015cltune, @price2017analyzing]
 OpenCL has been used for DSP programming since 2012 [@li2012enabling].
 Furthermore, Mitra et al. [@mitra2018development] propose a hybrid programming environment that combines OpenMP, OpenCL and MPI to utilize a nCore Brown-Dwarf system where each node contains an ARM Cortex-A15 host CPU, a single Texas Instruments Keystone II DSP and two Keystone I DSPs.
-OpenCL codes can be written to be easily linked with auto-tuners -- such as allowing the local work group size being set from the command line or as a macro in the pre-processor, these are set during execution and during compilation respectively.
+OpenCL codes can be written to be easily linked with auto-tuners, by allowing the local work group size to be set from the command line or as a macro in the pre-processor at execution and during compilation respectively.

 Kernel compilation flags are an additional tuning argument which affects runtime performance of accelerator specific OpenCL kernel codes.
 These flags are set on the host side during the `clBuildProgram` procedure.
 Pre-processor macros can also be defined on the kernel side which allows various loop level parallelism constructs to be enabled or disabled.
 Mathematical intrinsic options can also be set to disable double floating point precision, and change how denormalised numbers are handled.
-Other optimisations include using the strictest aliasing rules, use of the fast fused multiply and add instruction (with reduced precision), ignoring the signedness of floating point zeros and relaxed, finite or unsafe math operations.
+Other optimisations for less critical codes can include using the strictest aliasing rules, use of the fast fused-multiply-and-add instruction (with reduced precision), ignoring the signedness of floating point zeros and relaxed, finite or unsafe math operations.
 These can also be corrected using autotuning for both kernel specific and device specific optimisations.